Learn tips on how to set up HTML email notifications, including using CSS and adding images.

-Images and documents need to be hosted online elsewhere, such as on your website.
+Images and documents must be hosted online, such as on your website.
 This can be accomplished using the full, absolute link to the location where your image or document is hosted, such as:

 Google Drive and Dropbox do not work for hosting as they do not support hosting for third-party sites.

 Avoid sending an email that contains images only.
 This is a BIG Spam flag, and your email will likely end up in the Junk folder.